Delaware County, Pennsylvania: Sports

 Chester is home to the Philadelphia Union of Major League Soccer; the team plays at Subaru Park, a venue located at the base of the Commodore Barry Bridge.

 Delaware County is the traditional home of women's professional soccer in the Philadelphia area.
 The former Philadelphia Charge of the defunct Women's United Soccer Association played at Villanova Stadium, which is located on the campus of Villanova University.
 The Philadelphia Independence of Women's Professional Soccer succeeded the Charge and played at Widener University's Leslie Quick Stadium in 2011.

-Delaware County is the home of one of oldest baseball leagues in the country, the Delco League, which at one time was known for featuring future, former, and even current major league players who were offered more money than their current teams would pay them.
+Delaware County is the home of one of oldest baseball leagues in the country, the Delco League, which is a semi-professional league that has been in existence since 1908.

 Every summer, Delaware County is home to the Delco Pro-Am, a basketball league consisting of current, future, and former NBA players as well as local standout players.

 Delaware County is also the former home of a rugby league team called the Aston Bulls, a member of the American National Rugby League.

 Darby was home to the Hilldale Club, the 1925 Colored World Series champions.